au-ts/libmicrokitco/README.md

 ---

 ### `co_err_t microkit_cothread_destroy_specific(microkit_cothread_t cothread)`
-Destroy a specific cothread.
+Destroy a specific cothread regardless of their running state.
 Should be sparingly used because cothread might hold resources that needs free'ing.

 ##### Returns
 On error: